Article 8 Right to a private and family life

 Article 8 can be limited in certain circumstances – but any limitation must balance the competing interests of an individual and of the community as a whole.

 In particular any limitation must be:

-- necessary and proportionate; and
+- necessary and proportionate

-- the prevention of disorder or crime;
+- prevention disorder or crime

 In 2008, Poole Council received an anonymous tip-off that Jenny Paton's family were lying about living in a certain school catchment area.

-For three weeks officials sat outside their home, making notes and taking photographs - and even tailed Jenny, and partner Tim, while they drove her children to school.
+For three weeks officials sat outside Jenny’s home, making notes and taking photographs.
+They even tailed Jenny and her partner Tim while they drove their children to school.

-The Investigatory Powers Tribunal found that Poole Council had breached Article 8.
-“I felt justified in my outrage,” Jenny said.
-“I felt that the action I’d taken had been worth it – not for me personally, as such, but it did lead to changes in legislation that I felt made the whole battle worthwhile.”
+Jenny said: “I felt justified in my outrage.
+I felt that the action I’d taken had been worth it – not for me personally, as such, but it did lead to changes in legislation that I felt made the whole battle worthwhile.”